TivoK/aws-sam-glue-pyspark-example/README.md

 # Tutorial

-In this tutorial we will be leveraging an example AWS Glue PySpark Job  that I created.
-The Project is hosted in the link below:
+In this tutorial we will be leveraging this example AWS Glue PySpark Job.
+This project assumes you have an AWS Account w/ valid permissions and AWS Configured locally on your machine.

-GitHub - TivoK/aws-sam-glue-pyspark-example: This project is an illustrative guide on how to create an AWS Glue ETL Pyspark job.

 ```
 git clone https://github.com/TivoK/aws-sam-glue-pyspark-example.git